dasch-swiss/dsp-js-lib/README.md

 ## Publish a new version to NPM

-A new version will be published on each github release.
-It's part of Github actions' workflow.
-Please follow the steps below to prepare next release:
+A new version will be published with each github release it's part of Github actions' workflow.
+Please follow the steps below to prepare the next release:

 - Create new branch from master called e.g. `prerelease/v1.0.0-rc.2` or `release/v2.0.0`
 - Run one of the corresponding make commands: